 We are focused on ensuring South Dakota digital collections are not just lost and are accessible to the public

-Approximately 65,000 images are available on the South Dakota Digital Archives, and the goal is to add a minimum of 6,000 images annually.
+Approximately 70,000 images and 1,288 maps are available on the South Dakota Digital Archives, and the goal is to add a minimum of 6,000 images annually.

 Two professionally trained Archives' staff inventory, catalog, and scan the collection of photographs and negatives.
 They are then posted on the South Dakota Digital Archives.
 The photographs range from statewide historic buildings and structures to photographs of the Black Hills collections, including scenery, towns, railroads, and people.
 These collections date from the late 1800s to the early 1980s.